-The Adult Corrections Facility, County Home School and Juvenile Detention Center attribute the decline to several influences:
+The Adult Corrections Facility, County Home School and Juvenile Detention Center continue to work on and attribute the decline to several influences:

-- 1. Through policy and procedure changes, staff are more aware of their role to proactively take preventative measures on each shift to deter and spot potential PREA issues, and then respond swiftly and appropriately when allegations surface. - 2.
-Staff and residents are better educated about the intent and application of PREA law.
-Individuals within our organization have a better understanding of performance expectations and their role with regard to PREA law. - 3.
-The Professional Standards and Conduct Unit investigators promptly, thoroughly, and impartially investigate allegations and communicate verdicts to parties effected. - 4.
+- 1. Through policy and procedure changes, staff are more aware of their role to proactively take preventative measures on each shift to deter and spot potential PREA issues, and then respond swiftly and appropriately when allegations surface. - Staff and residents are better educated about the intent and application of PREA law.
+Individuals within our organization have a better understanding of performance expectations and their role with regard to PREA law. - The DOCCR Office of Administrative Services-Professional Standards and Conduct Unit investigators promptly, thoroughly, and impartially investigate allegations and communicate verdicts to parties effected. - 4.
 Residents fully understand that the facility swiftly enforces its 'Zero Tolerance' policy through the internal discipline process.